jonaustin/SpectraStrobe/README.md

 through the use of techniques such as [binaural beats](https://en.wikipedia.org/wiki/Beat_(acoustics)#Binaural_beats), monaural beats, and [isochronic tones](https://en.wikipedia.org/wiki/Isochronic_tones).

+A .zip file of the resources directory can be found in the [releases section](https://github.com/CymaticLabs/SpectraStrobe/releases).

 ## Table of Contents

 - [Format Specification](#format-specification)